Asthma - Adult

-- Get a yearly flu shot.
-Colds and flus can worsen asthma.
+- Get a yearly flu shot .
+Colds and flus can increase risk of asthma attacks.

 - Avoid secondhand smoke.
 Do not allow anyone to smoke in your home.

-- Don't use a wood-burning stove or fireplace, including unvented gas fireplaces.
+- Don't use a wood-burning stove or fireplace.
+This includes unvented gas fireplaces.

-- If cold weather triggers your asthma, avoid strenuous activities in cold weather.
-If you must, use a scarf or mask to warm the air before it reaches your lungs.
+- Avoid strenuous activity in cold weather.
+If you must, use a scarf or mask.
+It will help to warm the air before it reaches your lungs.